If you’ve ever felt unsure, rejected, silenced, marginalized, faithless, foolish, or just downright tired, there’s a place for you here.

 And you are welcome here.

-Career, faith, identity, relationship, pop culture, race, religion, life, love, and everything in between —I want to have the conversations people are too afraid to touch.
+Career, faith, sexuality, gender, identity, relationship, pop culture, race, religion, life, love, and everything in between —I want to have the conversations people are too afraid to touch.

 Together, we’re learning how to be brave and authentic.
 We know that by telling our stories, others are set free to share theirs.